FTC approves Mylan's hostile bid for Perrigo with conditions

-WASHINGTON (Reuters) - Mylan (MYL.O) received U.S. antitrust approval for its hostile bid for Irish-based generic drugmaker Perrigo Co (PRGO.N), the Federal Trade Commission said on Tuesday.
+WASHINGTON (Reuters) - Mylan received U.S. antitrust approval for its hostile bid for Irish-based generic drugmaker Perrigo Co under the condition Mylan sells seven drugs to Alvogen Group Inc, the Federal Trade Commission said on Tuesday.

 Netherlands-based Mylan made an offer for Perrigo in April, which was rejected, and went hostile in September.
 Perrigo shareholders have until Nov.
 13 to accept its tender offer.
 Under Irish law, Mylan needs 80 percent of shareholders’ votes to take control of Perrigo.